-Smile Line presents the MDP – specially designed to create the most beautiful dental photos with your smartphone.
+The Smile Lite MDP has been specially designed to create the most beautiful dental photos with your smartphone.

-Smile Lire MDP, can be considered as a ‘mini photo studio’.
-The device is equipped with three grouips of LED’s (light emitting diodes).
+As a ‘mini photo studio’, this device is equipped with three grouips of LED’s (light emitting diodes).
 Each group can be lit up individually, while you also have the possibility to set the power of illumination thanks to a dimmer (four different steps of power).

 Case image courtesy of Dr GURVINDER Bhirth.

 View the full range of Smile Line Products.

 Soon it will become a mandatory tool for you :